AltorvoAV/TFT-lore/content/Entities/NPCs/Rodwin Vassargo.md

 A charming, sultry Tiefling with exotic and beautiful music.
 Well travelled and no longer under [[Jasper Black]]'s protection, [[Rodwin Vassargo|Rodwin]] wanders Eastern [[Nyropa]] playing music to lift the mood of the war-like state we find ourselves in.

+Reasons as to why she became the [[Black Robin]] still elude the party, to date.
 ## Picture
 ![[Rodwin Vassargo.jpg]]